model-checking/kani-verifier-blog/_posts/2023-04-30-writing-code-with-chatgpt-improve-it-with-kani.md

 Recently, [ChatGPT](https://openai.com/blog/chatgpt)---OpenAI’s AI chatbot built on top of Large Language Models (LLMs)---has taken the world by storm.
 People are using ChatGPT to write blog posts, do homework, and even write code!
 That’s right: LLMs like ChatGPT can be used to write code, since code is essentially just another kind of text.
-All you need to do is provide a text prompt describing the program you want, and it will generate the code for you, along with an explanation.
+All you need to do is provide a text prompt describing the program you want, and ChatGPT will generate the code for you, along with an explanation.

 We were also eager to explore the possibilities of using LLMs for daily coding tasks, so we decided to put ChatGPT to the test.
 In this blog post, we'll share our experiences with using ChatGPT and Kani to solve example coding problems, and explore how these technologies could revolutionize the way we approach software development.